ricardopera/liveodds/README.md

 ### Data

 #### Horse.number
-(Type: Int) The number of the horse.
+(Type: String) The number of the horse.

 #### Horse.name
 (Type: String) The name of the horse.

 #### Horse.draw
-(Type: Int) The draw of the horse.
+(Type: String) The draw of the horse.

 #### Horse.jockey
 (Type: String) The name of the jockey.